Welcome to Ventura, GRC friends!

 Historic Downtown San Buenaventura is extremely walkable.
 Just a few blocks from Main Street is the beach.
 Free parking lots are going to be located all around the downtown area.
 Walk along Main Street or go dip your toes in the sand.
 Whatever you decide, you do you.

-As you continue further, Grant Park is identifiable with the large wooden Cross that Father Serra Junipero used to provide identification to settlers searching for Catholicism refuge.
-You can see a bronze statue of him in front of City Hall as he continues to look over the city of fortune we call Ventura.
+As you continue further, Grant Park is identifiable with the large wooden Cross.
 Anywhere you walk around Downtown will have a historic backstory.
-City Hall used to previously be the courthouse with the faces of the iconic friars assisting the Father in keeping an eye on the city.
 If you are looking for a Walkable Self Guided Historic walking tour, just come by our Ventura Visitors Center for a brochure.

 There is also Ventura Bike Depot where you can rent a bike to ride along the promenade all the way to the pier for some incredible beer and fish tacos (Beach House Taco has a happy hour Tuesday & Thursday starting at 3 pm.)
 For those not particularly into cycling, they have electric bikes to make your life just a little bit easier.